-In June and July of 1939, I went to Coahuila for a second survey season, again with Romualdo Guerra but in my own vehicle, a Ford roadster with a twenty-five gallon auxilliary gas tank and twenty-one-inch wheels to get us over the high centers of the rutted tracks that passed for roads (Plate 5).
-As in 1937, the border crossing was made over the Rio Grande between Eagle Pass, Texas, and Piedras Negras, Coahuila.
+Coahuila.
 Now began my struggle with immigration and customs officials to get myself and my equipment into and out of Mexico.
-At the very start, I discovered that Mexican money changers would not honor American Express traveler checks. but this had a lucky turn.
+At the very start, I discovered that Mexican money changers would not honor American Express traveler's checks, but this had a lucky turn.
 As I was about to cross back over the bridge to the United States to get my checks cashed, a man approached and introduced himself as Harold C. Wood, acting American Vice-Consul in Piedras Negras.
-This was one of of the most fortunate events in all my work in Coahuila.
+This was one of the most fortunate events in all my work in Coahuila.
 From that day (which happened to be a Sunday, when he was officially off duty), Mr. Wood's eagerness to get us on the right path, his knowledge, and his personal generosity and friendship were to ease the way of archaeology and archaeologists in Coahuila until, in the late 1950s, he was transferred to another post.
-On this first occasion, he immediately took charge, insisting that I leave my loaded car for safekeeping at the American Consulate in Piedras Negras and driving me to the house of Mr. Jno Glass, Vice President of the First National Bank in Eagle Pass.
-There he vouched for me and arranged for cashing my travelers checks then and in the future.
+On this first occasion, he immediately took charge, insisting that I leave my loaded car for safekeeping at the American Consulate in Piedras Negras and driving me to the house of Mr. Jno Glass, Vice President of the First National Bank in Eagle

+Pass.
+There he vouched for me and arranged for cashing my traveler's checks then and in the future.

 Just as we returned to the Mexican side of the river, a Mexican Immigration official stopped us and told me that a mistake had been made in the papers I had been issued and that I could not formally enter Mexico until other papers could be provided.
 But since the day was Sunday, the old papers had been locked in the safe and there was no one to attend to the matter until Monday.
 Of course, this meant that my car papers were also incorrect, and I could not drive it in Mexico.
-Mr. Wood suggested that I leave the vehicle at the Consulate until he could clear the matter with the Mexicans, and he invited me to stay at his house until all was in order and I could drive to Cuatro Cienegas as planned.
+Mr. Wood suggested that I leave the vehicle at the Consulate until he could clear the matter with the Mexicans, and he invited me to stay at his house until all was in order and I could drive to Cuatro Ciénegas as planned.
 To reduce our sorrows and prepare for possible later disappointment, he offered to introduce me to "the best beer in the world," and thus I learned the lavish taste of Mexican Kloster draft in chalupas of sumptuous size.
-Later at their house in Eagle Pass, Mrs. Wood graciously invited me to go with the family, including their two young sons, to their regular Sunday supper at Polo's Las Cabanitas restaurant in Piedras Negras, after which we returned to the Wood house and played bridge, in Spanish, with a secretary from the Consulate.
+Later at their house in Eagle Pass, Mrs. Wood graciously invited me to go with the family, including their two young sons, to their regular Sunday supper at Polo's Las Cabañitas restaurant in Piedras Negras, after which we returned to the Wood house and played bridge, in Spanish, with a secretary from the Consulate.
 From that day until the Woods left Eagle Pass, they had me stay with them whenever I passed through.
 Mr. Wood spent many hours of official and personal time attending to the business of the Coahuila Project.
 If it had not been for him, I am sure we would never have penetrated the red-tape jungles of either country and instead would have been borne down by my own mistakes and by the weight of bureaucratic bumbling that later was to plague us on both sides of the border.